codedstructure/pylibftdi/doc/quickstart.rst

 Install pylibftdi
 -----------------

-See the _installation instructions for more detailed requirements, but hopefully things will work by just running the following::
+See the installation_ instructions for more detailed requirements, but hopefully things will work by just running the following::

     $ pip install pylibftdi

+.. _installation: installation.html

 Connect and enumerate FTDI devices
 ----------------------------------